The last of three corpse flowers in Washington, D.C., began blooming Monday night.

-Three corpse flowers, also called "the stinky plant," are predicted to reach peak bloom between Aug.
+Three corpse flowers, also called "the stinky plant," were predicted to reach peak bloom between Aug.
 17 and 22 at the U.S. Botanical Garden.
 The plant's signature stench has been described as a combination of garlic, fish, diapers and rotting meat.
 Their scientific name is amorphophallus titanum.

 "Not really something you'd want around dinner time," USBG plant curator Bill McLaughlin told NBC4 during another peak bloom in 2013.